Section 3: Residential Living

 In the event that University housing is not at capacity, the University may require students to consolidate rooms.
 This may require students to move to another room as deemed necessary by the Director of Student Life (or his/her designee).
 Students who have not contracted or paid for a designated single room, do not have a roommate, and have been requested to consolidate may select another roommate, have a roommate assigned to them, or change rooms.
 Students have the following consolidation options:

 - Consolidate with another student in the same residence hall who is without a roommate, or voluntarily move to a space in another residence hall.
-The Student Life Office will supply a list of available spaces and try to match students accordingly or introduce students.
+The Office of Student Life will supply a list of available spaces and try to match students accordingly or introduce students.

 - Request the Housing Coordinator reassign them to another room with a roommate.